antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 The schema of your data is in this case composed by a boolean column (Toxic) which is the "label" and positioned as the first column.
 Then, the second is a text column (Comment) which is the feature we are going to use to predict.

-Note that this case, loading your training data from a file, is the easiest way to get started, but ML.NET also allows you to load data from databases or in-memory collections.
+Note that this case, loading your training data from a file, is the easiest way to get started, but ML.NET also allows you to load data from in-memory collections such as IEnumerable.

 ### Step 2: Extract features (transform your data)